educandu/tools/README.md

 1. `copy-data`
   Drops all destination data (mongoDB and S3) and replaces it with the source data.
-  Anonymizes all sensitive user information, replacing it with mock data.
+  Optionally anonymizes all sensitive user information, replacing it with mock data.
 2. `dump-db`
   Creates a mongodump of the MongoDb database locally in `./dump/<nameOfDatabase>`
 3. `prune-env`